 Ultimately most of the reviews say they wash well and relatively quickly, how much of that is down to the bubbles is unclear because many washing machines without ecobubble also have fantastic cleaning results and are Best Buys, so the bubbles aren’t necessarily some new discovery set to revolutionise washing machines.

-It does seem that there is something in the bubble system.
+It does seem that there may be something in the bubble system.
 The best advice is to check out Which? reviews on any model you are interested in.
-I suspect the Ecobubble may mainly be useful at reducing wash times on low temperature washes so if you are into washing at really cool temperatures it is worth looking into, but choose your model carefully.
+I suspect the Ecobubble may mainly be useful at reducing wash times on low temperature washes.
+So if you are into washing at really cool temperatures it is worth looking into, but choose your model carefully. (continued below..)

 Samsung EcoBubble reviews